SSWConsulting/SSW.Rules.Content/rules/spec-do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage/rule.md

 * **5 pm:** Implement changes
 * **6 pm:** Send “As per our conversation” with Word or PowerPoint attachment

-In a 2 or 3-day Spec Review, you should assume you’ll need more time to implement changes, so push the presentation time forward to 2 pm.
+In a 2 or 3-day Spec Review, you should assume you’ll need more time to implement changes, so move the presentation time earlier to 2 pm.

 ### Timesheets